James Carnegie, 9th Earl of Southesk: 1859 North American expedition

-On the expedition, the Earl of Southesk climbed a mountain, located 6 km north of Mount Southesk and erected a cairn on top that can still be seen today.
-He wrote in his journal, "I am the first European who has visited this valley, and if I might have the geographic honour of giving my name to some spot of earth, I should choose the mountain near which the two rivers rise."
+On September 6, he wrote in his journal, "I am the first European who has visited this valley [at the head of the Medicine Tent and North Saskatchewan rivers], and if I might have the geographic honour of giving my name to some spot of earth, I should choose the mountain near which the two rivers rise."

+Worried that that mountain (Mount Southesk) had already been named and therefore could not carry his name, he climbed a mountain located 6 km north of Mount Southesk and erected a cairn on top that can still be seen today.
+This mountain is named Southesk Cairn in his honour.
+As well, Southesk Pass, Southesk River and Southesk Lake, all nearby, bear his name.

+The expedition then crossed over Southesk Pass, also known as Cairn Pass, and pressed on to the Kootenay Plains of the North Saskatchewan River valley.
+The expedition followed the Siffleur River, crossed over the Pipestone Pass, and followed the Pipestone River to the Bow River.
+The Earl nearly crossed paths with another explorer, James Hector, at a time when there were very few Europeans in the Rockies.
+The two passed through the same route going in opposite directions about a month apart in time.

+The Southesk party then travelled back to Fort Edmonton, arriving October 12.
+Southesk made his way east, arriving at Fort Garry (Winnipeg) on January 8, 1860.
+He travelled on to New York and made the voyage home to England on the Cunard liner Etna, arriving in February 1860.

-For the expedition he employed a number of Métis guides and scouts: James McKay, John McKay, George Klyne, John "Piscan" Munroe, Baptiste La Grace, James "Little Dog" Short, Antoine Blandion, Pierre Desnomme, Thomas Arinwakena, and Duncan Robertson.
+For the expedition he employed several Métis guides and helpers: James McKay, John McKay, George Klyne, John "Piscan" Munroe, Baptiste La Grace, James "Little Dog" Short, Antoine Blandion, Pierre Desnomme, Thomas Arinwakena, and Duncan Robertson.
 These men were experienced buffalo hunters.
 During this trip which took him west to Fort Edmonton and into the Rocky Mountains he commissioned and collected several Métis and aboriginal artifacts.

-While on his trip, the Earl received considerable support from the HBC.
-HBC Governor Sir George Simpson helped the Earl arrange for guides, supplies and horses.
-He gave the Earl a map and instructed HBC employees to show him "every attention".

-In 1875 he wrote, Saskatchewan and the Rocky Mountains, which describes his travels.
+He wrote an account of his trip, Saskatchewan and the Rocky Mountains (published in 1874).
+His research on the Cree language was published that same year, under the title The Cree syllabic characters, terminations, &c.

 An exhibit dedicated to the Earl's prairie and mountain trip, including a life-sized statue of a large plains grizzly bear he killed while on a bison hunt on the nearby prairie, is at Ancient Echoes Interpretive Centre in Herschel, Saskatchewan.